 Pre-existing diseases: In case of certain eye diseases like advanced glaucoma, corneal disorders or age-related macular degeneration, you may not be a good candidate for specific lenses, like the multifocal lens.
 Your eye doctor will perform a comprehensive eye exam and discuss its results and implications with you, to help you choose the best possible lens for your eye.

 Costs: These lenses are more expensive than traditional IOLs, adding an incremental value to the cost of cataract surgery.
 The premium lenses come at a price that is usually not covered by insurance companies.

-The doctors at Eye7 Chaudhary Eye Centre are well versed in the use of premium IOLs following cataract surgery in Delhi and have had the experience of implanting thousands of these lenses.
-Your eye doctor will be happy to discuss all the options available and help you choose the best choice for your eye health, and visual needs.
+The doctors at Eye7 Chaudhary Eye Centre are well versed in the use of Premium IOLs following cataract surgery and have had the experience of implanting thousands of these lenses.
+Your eye doctor will be happy to discuss all the options available and help you choose the best lens for your eye health, and visual needs.